GaegeSmith/foyerSlideShow/README.md

 }
 ```
-Then you need to create a frame, two button, set frame size, and setDefaultCloseOperation.
+Then you need to create a frame, two button, set frame size, and setDefaultCloseOperation. setDefaultCloseOperation is seting what happen to the frame when you try to close the frame or screen.
 ```
 public class TestFile {
     JButton addImageButton;